TeamStatus/standalone/README.md

 	> Database URL

-* ENCRYPTED_FIELDS_SALT and ENCRYPTED_FIELDS_PASSWORD
+* ENCRYPTED_FIELDS_SALT

-	> Password and salt used to encrypt sensitive fields in the database.
+> Salt used to encrypt sensitive fields in the database.
 Must not change after database was initialized.
+Losing this values will render your database useless. *Must be exactly 8 characters long*

+* ENCRYPTED_FIELDS_PASSWORD

-Losing this values will render your.database useless
+	> Password used to encrypt sensitive fields in the database.
+Must not change after database was initialized.
+Losing this values will render your database useless.

 * COOKIE_SECRET